PolyhedralConvex/polycon/src/python/README.md

 ![2D example number 0](doc/Ex_1D_0.png)

-The dots in the matplotlib represent infinite edge, meaning that the function is not bounded in this direction.
+The dots in the matplotlib lines represent infinite edges (i.e. the function is not bounded in this direction).

-In the following example, we add a boundary:
+For illustration, here we add a boundary :

 ```python
 from polycon import PolyCon